thiagovasconcellos/brzipcode/README.md

 ### Usage

-There are four methods you can use:
+There are some methods you can use:

   * ZipCodesFromGivenState
   * StateFromZipCode
   * isZipCodeInState
   * GenerateRandomZipCode
+  * GetAddressFromZipCode

 ### Examples